How to backup Azure SQL database

 Make sure to replace the access key of your storage account and the name of your storage account.

-After running the above script, you can able to see the SQL Server Credential has been created successfully as highlighted below.
+After running the above script, you can see the SQL Server Credential has been created successfully, as highlighted below.

 If you don’t have an existing database, you can create a new Database using the below SQL query